 The Task Before Us

-With the Conservative Party dominated by the right, faith in the Liberal Democrats undermined by past compromises and the Labour Leadership seeking unsuccessfully to gloss over the fundamental ideological divide between Marxists and neo-Blairites, it is clear the Westminster establishment offers no way out of this poisoned heritage.
+With the Conservative Party dominated by the right, faith in the Liberal Democrats undermined by past compromises and Labour incapable of providing credible opposition because of the fundamentally different agendas of its Marxist and social democratic wings, it is clear the Westminster establishment offers no way out of this poisoned heritage.

 Three things are needed to build the foundations for a better future:

-- a fresh political vision based on a clear, tried and tested model of a successful, modern social market economy, as outlined in this programme
+- a fresh political vision based on a clear, tried and tested model of a successful, modern social market economy;

-- open debate to mobilise voters on key issues such as governance failure in public life, taxation, party funding, control of the media and judicial reform, which Westminster politicians see as a threat to the status quo.
+- voter mobilisation on key issues such as good governance in public life, taxation, party funding, control of the media and judicial reform;

 Beyond that, the sooner we move to a situation where coalitions are the norm and Parliament and local government represent the diversity of public opinion and interests in a meaningful way, the better.